top of page

 Our Mission

-We are committed to proclaiming the Good News of Yeshua’s atoning work, teaching obedience to His commandments, and living out a Torah-centered faith that shines as a light to the nations (Isaiah 49:6, Matthew 5:14-16).
-More specifically, we are called to “make straight in the desert a highway for our God” (Isaiah 40:3, Matthew 3:3); which we interpret as building a spiritual highway between the Torah Pursuant communities and Israel so that upon his arrival, the Messiah will have the relational infrastructure prepared to and for the Torah Pursuant within nations.
+We proclaim the Good News of Yeshua’s redemptive work, teach obedience to His commands, and pursue a Torah-centered life that shines as light among the nations (Isaiah 49:6; Matthew 5:14-16).
+We aim to "make straight in the wilderness a highway for our God" (Isaiah 40:3; Matthew 3:3), building spiritual infrastructure among Torah Pursuant communities in preparation for Messiah’s return.

 Our Use of Artificial Intelligence (AI)

-We approach the use of Artificial Intelligence (AI) with caution and discernment, aligning with the ethical principles outlined in the Rome Call for AI Ethics.
-We believe AI should serve humanity, uphold human dignity, and support the mission of sharing God’s truth with integrity.
+We approach AI with reverence and responsibility, aligning with ethical principles such as those outlined in the Rome Call for AI Ethics.
+We believe technology should uphold human dignity and serve the mission of truth.

 Our Stance on Plagiarism

-In all things, we seek to glorify Yahweh, walk in the footsteps of Yeshua, and be led by the Ruach HaKodesh, showing love, mercy, and truth to all who seek Him.
+In all things, we seek to glorify Yahweh, walk in the footsteps of Yeshua, and be led by the Ruach HaKodesh—offering love, mercy, and truth to all who seek Him.

 bottom of page